johanlahti/qsHighlightMap/README.md

 ## Limitations

-- Works only for point data
+- Works only with point data
 - Does not work with Storytelling

 ## License